soanseng/vocbuilderAI/README.md

 ## Description:
 [Taiwan language version](README_ZH_TW.md)
-VocBuilderAI is an Anki add-on designed to enhance vocabulary learning by leveraging OpenAI's GPT-3.5 Turbo and Whisper APIs.
-It allows users to generate detailed notes for new vocabulary words, complete with definitions, pronunciations, etymologies, synonyms, antonyms, and real-world examples.
+VocabBuilderAI is an Anki add-on that integrates OpenAI's GPT-3.5 Turbo and Whisper API to enhance the vocabulary learning experience.
+It allows users to generate comprehensive flashcards for new words, including definitions, pronunciations, etymology, synonyms, antonyms, and real-world examples.

+Besides OpenAI, you can also use Groq, Ollama, OpenRouter and other OpenAI-compatible services.

 - ![](media/dictionary.png)
 - ![](media/webster.png)
 ## Features:
-    - Generate comprehensive vocabulary notes.
+- Generates comprehensive flashcards for vocabulary learning
-    - Integrate with OpenAI's GPT-3.5 Turbo for detailed definitions and examples.
+- Integrates OpenAI GPT-3.5 Turbo for detailed definitions and examples (customizable models)
-    - Use OpenAI's TTS (text-to-speech) model for pronunciation audio.
+- Uses OpenAI's text-to-speech model for audio pronunciation (more realistic pronunciation)
-    - Customizable settings for default deck, note type, and tags.
+- Allows customization of default decks, flashcard types, and tags
-    - User-friendly interface integrated into Anki's Add Note window.
+- Integrates seamlessly with Anki's new flashcard creation

 ![demo](media/vocAI-demo-1.gif)
 ## Installation:
+- Download from AnkiWeb or GitHub
-    - Install it in Anki using the provided code or installation file.
+- Install using the provided code or installation file
-    - Configure the add-on settings, including the OpenAI API key, in Anki's Add-on menu.
+- Configure the add-on settings in Anki, including OpenAI API keys

 ### Node Type
 create a node type called "vocbuilderAI" with following fields:
-  - vocabulary
+- Vocabulary
-  - detail defination
+- Detail definition
 - Pronunciations
 - Sound
-  - Etymology, Synonyms and Antonyms
+- Etymology, Synonyms, and Antonyms
 - Real-world examples
 ## Usage:

-    - Open the Add Note window in Anki.
+- Open a new flashcard window in Anki
-    - Click on the "VocabBuilderAI" button or menu item.
+- Click the "VocabBuilderAI" button or select the option from the menu
-    - Enter a new vocabulary word and the add-on will generate the complete note.
+- Enter a new word, and the add-on will generate a comprehensive flashcard

   ![screenshot1](media/sceenshot-1.png)
   ![screenshot2](media/sceenshot-2.png)